ThisAV

-ThisAV is a internet pornography sharing website hosted in Hong Kong since 2009.
+ThisAV is an Internet pornography sharing website hosted in Hong Kong, first launched in 2009.
 The site mainly hosts contents in Chinese and Japanese; access is free-of-charge and a registration is optional but not required.
 The website served one million unique IP addresses per day, in 2015, according to its founder; about 15% and 60% of those IPs are from Hong Kong and Japan, respectively.

 The site became temporarily inaccessible since January 2023, showing its domain name to be on sale when accessed.
 After its reactivation, the logo of "MissAV" is displayed instead of its typical one, when accessed from a mobile browser.

 FANZA, a subsidiary of DMM.com, announced its acquisition of MissAV and ThisAV's .com domain name in January 2025.
-The company claimed to have tookover the site through legal actions.
+The company claimed to have taken over the site through legal actions.